khueue/crisp/README.md

 	Summary: 1/4 fail, 3/4 pass
 	true.

-Special forms of test goals:
+Some syntactic sugar for goals:

  * true - Simply ignored.
 It's just a trick to make the remaining test cases line up nicely with the commas.
- * one:Goal - Fails if Goal does not have exactly one solution.
-Basically just does a findall and checks the number of answers.
+ * one:Goal - Succeeds if Goal has exactly one solution.
+Basically just does a findall and checks the number of solutions.
  * fail:Goal - Succeeds if Goal fails.
 Basically the same as \\+Goal.

 For a full test run of all the examples included with Crisp: